 - BlackBerry OS

 How long are your SSL certificates valid for?

-Can I use SSL to cover an internal domain?
+Can I use SSL to cover a domain on an internal network?

-You can use an SSL certificate issued by any trusted CA to cover an internal domain if it is an officially registered domain (a publically available FQDN).
+You can use an SSL certificate issued by any trusted CA to cover an internal domain if it is an officially registered domain (a public available FQDN).
 If the internal domain is not a delegated and registered domain, the certificate will not be issued.
 See: How to request an SSL certificate for an Intranet server